Iron Creek Campground

 Directions

 Located east of Silver City in the Black Range Mountains on the south side of New Mexico Highway 152, between mile markers 28 and 29.
-Note: NM 152 between San Lorenzo and Kingston has steep grades and numerous tight turns.
-Trucks without retarder brakes and longer than 40 feet are prohibited on this section.
+The road has steep grades and tight turns; vehicles over 40 feet are prohibited.

 Amenities